When Do New iPads Go On sale? (Don’t Miss the Savings!)

 For example, the introduction of the M-series chips in iPads has led to significant performance improvements, justifying new releases.

-• iPad Air: With the iPad Air being released in May 2024, I expect a new model to be released in mid 2025.
+• iPad Air: With the iPad Air being released in May 2025, I expect a new model to be released in mid-2026.

-• iPad: Given the iPad was released in October 2022, I expect a new iPad model to be released in late 2025.
+• iPad: Given the iPad was released in October 2022, I expect a new iPad model to be released later this year.

 Rumored Features and Innovations: